Protein losing enteropathy (PLE) in dogs

 Depending on the underlying causes of PLE identified by the diagnostic tests, treatment may include:

-- Dietary changes such as a high protein diet for IBD or an ultra-low fat, easily digestible diet for intestinal lymphangiectasia (a dietary trial may be recommended for IBD)
+• Dietary changes such as hypoallergenic diet for IBD or an ultra-low fat, easily digestible diet for intestinal lymphangiectasia

-- Procedures to remove the fluid from the chest or abdomen (e.g., thoracocentesis or abdominocentesis)
+• Procedures to remove the fluid from the chest or abdomen (e.g., thoracocentesis or abdominocentesis) which can provide some relief and stabilisation in the short-term

-- Diuretics to reduce ascites or pleural effusion
+• Diuretics to reduce fluid build-up in patients with ascites or pleural effusion

-- Antithrombotic therapy such as low dose aspirin to reduce the risk of thrombosis
+• Antithrombotic therapy such as low dose aspirin to reduce the risk of forming blood clots

-- Tube feeding, in cases of sever vomiting or unwillingness to eat
+• Tube feeding, in cases of severe vomiting or unwillingness to eat

 Management and long-term care of PLE in dogs: